Make it better than you found it!

 CONTACT

 Thank you for your interest in Veronica A. Carter for Leland Town Council.
+If you would like to make a donation, please go to the "Donate" section in the Menu at the top of the website.
 If you have a question, concern, or would simply like to get in touch, please see the information below.

 1102 Veranda Court, Leland, NC 28451-7790